 Transfer of Information to the National Insurance Institute

-- During the test by the approved eye doctor the applicant will reverie an information packet which gives the option of transferring information to the National Insurance Institute in order to establish eligibility for benefits (such as the Disabled Child Benefit, General Disability Pension, and Special Services Benefit (Attendance Allowance) without the need for an additional eye test.
+- During the test by the approved eye doctor the applicant will receive an information packet which gives the option of transferring information to the National Insurance Institute in order to establish eligibility for benefits (such as the Disabled Child Benefit, General Disability Pension, and Special Services Benefit (Attendance Allowance) without the need for an additional eye test.

 - An applicant interested in this will sign a form requesting that the results of his test be passed on to the National Insurance Institute.
 (The approved eye doctors have the forms.)